We're giving you the chance to win back the value of your meal - every time you dine this month!

 What decorations will you need?

 The beauty of hiring a restaurant for your wedding is that it has a lot of the table settings already, so you don’t need to worry about sourcing tables, plates and glasses.
-However, anything extra, like floral arrangements and centrepieces will need to be sourced externally, so make sure the team are happy to accommodate this.
+However, anything extra, like floral arrangements and centrepieces, will need to be sourced externally, so make sure the team are happy to accommodate this.
+If the restaurant occupies a listed building, be sure to check on restrictions surrounding candles and wall hangings.

 Talk tables